clementravet/BIMAnalyst_g_33/Assignment_4_Teach.md

 ## ROLE IDENTIFICATION
 Our tool can be used for different purposes with some modification.
 It is possible for the tool to be used by the role of "Modeller Level 1 and Level 2", as it can be used to check whether the model is modelled correct or that the mapping of the modelled properties is done correctly - here with the U-values as a reference, which can be usefull to check if the layers or materials of walls, slabs, roof etc. is correct.
-But the tool is mostæy relevant for the role of "Analyst Level 2" since its primary use to analyse the properties of a standard IFC file and extract the essential properties with Pyhton script.
+But the tool is mostly relevant for the role of "Analyst Level 2" since its primary use to analyse the properties of a standard IFC file and extract the essential properties with Pyhton script.

 ## HOW TO GET STARTED